xtanaa001/Xiaoqi-Homepage/content/join.md

 ---

 We are a group of computer scientists, mathematicians, and systems engineers based at UofA, striving to advance the general field of decision intelligence for networked systems.
-The group is engaged in multi-disciplinary cutting-edge research with projects ranging from theoretical research in online algorithms, economics and computation, and stochastic modeling, optimization, and learning, to applied research driven by societal challenges such as energy and urban sustainability.
+The group is engaged in multi-disciplinary cutting-edge research with projects ranging from theoretical research in online algorithms, economics and computation, and stochastic modeling, optimization, and learning, to applied research driven by societal challenges in energy, transportation,  sustainability, and beyond.
 If you are interested in joining the group as an undergraduate, graduate, or postdoc, see the description below.

 ## <span style="color:#00204e"> `Prospective Undergraduate Researchers` </span>